ruibinch/is-hawker-centre-closed/README.md

 1. `yarn run:db:{{env}}:create`

-   - Creates 4 tables in the specified region in the dev and prod environments:
+   - Creates 5 tables in the specified region in the dev and prod environments:
      1. CLOSURES
      1. HC
      1. USERS
      1. FEEDBACK
+     1. INPUTS

 2. `yarn run:db:{{env}}:seed`

-   - Populates the CLOSURES and HC tables in the dev and prod environments with the latest values obtained from data.gov.sg API.
+   - Populates the CLOSURES and HC tables in the dev and prod environments with the latest values obtained from data.gov.sg API

 ### Deploying Lambda functions